English

 The Elements introduced mathematical rigor through the axiomatic method and is the earliest example of the format still used in mathematics today, that of definition, axiom, theorem, and proof.
 Although most of the contents of the Elements were already known, Euclid arranged them into a single, coherent logical framework.[37]
 In addition to the familiar theorems of Euclidean geometry, the Elements was meant as an introductory textbook to all mathematical subjects of the time, such as number theory, algebra and solid geometry,[37] including proofs that the square root of two is irrational and that there are infinitely many prime numbers.
 Euclid also wrote extensively on other subjects, such as conic sections, optics, spherical geometry, and mechanics, but only half of his writings survive.[38]

 The Euclidean algorithm is one of the oldest algorithms in common use.[93]
 It appears in Euclid's Elements (c.
-300 BC), specifically in Book 7 (Propositions 1–2) and Book 10 (Propositions 2–3).
+300 BCE), specifically in Book 7 (Propositions 1–2) and Book 10 (Propositions 2–3).
 In Book 7, the algorithm is formulated for integers, whereas in Book 10, it is formulated for lengths of line segments.
 Centuries later, Euclid's algorithm was discovered independently both in India and in China,[94] primarily to solve Diophantine equations that arose in astronomy and making accurate calendars.

 287 BCE Jan 1